Biological Sciences FAQs

 AM I ELIGIBLE TO APPLY IF I HAVE RECRUITMENT OR STARTUP FUNDS?

-New faculty come with recruitment packages to help them start their research.
+New faculty receive recruitment packages to help them launch an externally funded research program.
 The policy of the research committee is that at least 75 percent of the startup package must be spent before funding from a new Fall Research Competition award is activated.
-If more than 25 percent of the startup package is available at the time of applying, the fall research application must include a specific and realistic plan to spend the startup package before July 1 of the year in which the award would be active.
+If more than 25 percent of the startup package is available at the time of applying, the Fall Research Competition application must include a specific and realistic plan to spend the startup funds before July 1 of the year in which the award would be activated.
 The committee evaluates the realism of the spend-down plan (e.g., has an order been placed for a piece of equipment that will reduce the startup package; has funding been committed to a current graduate research assistant or post-doc) in deciding eligibility.
 Fall research competition funds can be denied if remaining startup funds exceed 25 percent of the original amount.

 HOW ARE PROPOSALS REVIEWED?

-After the application deadline, your file will be assigned to a member of the Biological Sciences Research Committee (in many cases they are not an expert in your research field), who will contact you or your department administrator to set up an appointment for an interview.
-At the interview, your assigned reviewer will clarify any questions they have about your proposal and you will have an opportunity to describe and summarize your proposal.
-The purpose of the interview, however, is not an opportunity for the investigator to correct a hastily written proposal.
-The entire committee (which has representation across the biological sciences) will evaluate your proposal and base their evaluation (for the most part) on the quality of the written proposal.
+After the application deadline, your application will be assigned to a member of the Biological Sciences Research Committee (in many cases they are not an expert in your research field).
+A member of the Research Committee will contact you or your department administrator to set up an appointment for an interview only if you are applying for insurance funding.
+At the interview, your assigned reviewer will ask questions they have about your proposal and you will have an opportunity to describe and summarize your proposal.
+The purpose of the interview is not an opportunity for the investigator to correct a hastily written proposal.
+The entire committee (which has representation across the biological sciences) will evaluate both continuation/completion proposals and insurance proposals.
+They will base their evaluations on the information in the written proposal.

-At a Research Committee meeting, the interviewer presents your proposal and answers questions from other committee members.
-They will act as your representative, and you should be sure that they understand your project as well as possible.
-They will act as the primary reviewer who will lead a discussion of the strengths and weaknesses of the proposal.
-After the discussion, each committee member confidentially scores your proposal, and once all reviews have been completed, funding recommendations are made by the entire committee.
-You will be notified of the competition results via email prior to winter break.
+At a Research Committee meeting, an assigned reviewer will present your proposal and answer questions from other committee members.
+They will lead a discussion of the strengths and weaknesses of the proposal and its potential for enhancing future external funding for your research program.
+After the discussion, each committee member confidentially scores your proposal, and once all reviews have been completed, funding recommendations will be made by the entire committee.
+You will be notified of the competition results via email in December.

 HOW CAN I BEST PRESENT MY PROPOSED WORK IN THE LIMITED SPACE AVAILABLE ON THE APPLICATION?

-Use the suggested headings to structure your application (i.e., specific aims, significance, approach, etc.).
+Use headings to structure your application (i.e., specific aims, significance, approach, etc.).
 The scope of the work proposed via fall competition should be limited to aims that can be accomplished during a 1-year grant period.
-Do not include all the aims of the grant that you are requesting insurance for or all of the aims of a large external grant that you are planning to submit.
 Be sure to make a case for the importance of your research for your discipline and how the project further advances knowledge in your field.
 In the Approach section, describe the study design and data analysis procedures.
 In the budget section, please provide a detailed justification for the budget requested and prioritize the items in your budget from most important to least important.
 In the applicant info provide a summary of how each current student is supported. e.g. training grant, RA, PA, TA , self funded, fellowship, start-up, etc.

 Remember that your proposal will be reviewed by scholars in a broad range of biological sciences disciplines.
 Many may not be familiar with your field, and it is unlikely that anyone on the committee will be an expert in your particular research area.
 Explain your project with a minimum amount of jargon.
 In evaluating your proposal, the committee will give the greatest weight to the written application.